VEuPathDB/tomcat-instance-framework/docs/TcIF-Manual.md

       <user username="839da325" password="71bd242d57ba" roles="manager-script"/>
     </tomcat-users>

-You can have more than one user but at least one user must have one and only one role of manager or manager-script, otherwise the simple XML parser in `instance_manager` will fail.
+You can have more than one user but at least one user must have one and only one role of manager (Tomcat 6) or manager-script (Tomcat 7, 8, 9), otherwise the simple XML parser in `instance_manager` will fail.

 Changes to `web.xml` are optional.
 If the default values in `$CATALINA_HOME/config/web.xml` are fine for you then you don't need to include a copy in the template.
 We typically change the `session-timeout` so the templates bundled with the tomcat-instance-framework reflect this.